 Wish I'd Said That

-“How Deep the Father’s Love For Us” is a new hymn, written only recently by British singer and composer Stuart Townend.
+“How Deep the Father’s Love For Us” is a new-ish hymn, written by British singer and composer Stuart Townend.
 You may recognize his name as one of the author’s behind the popular Getty’s song, “In Christ Alone.”
 Stuart wrote this particular song with the intention of illustrating what it meant to the Father to give up His son.
 Click here to listen to the interview.

-When I introduced Hym.nol.ogy, I mentioned that singing hymns is like repeating God’s own doctrines back to Him.
-Watch on the YouTube link as each phrase of this powerful hymn is substantiated by God’s own words.
+Singing hymns is like repeating God’s own doctrines back to Him.
+Listen on the this link as each phrase of this powerful hymn is substantiated by God’s own words.